cedx/biscuits.dart/docs/usage/options.md

----
-path: src/branch/main
-source: lib/src/cookie_options.dart
----

 # Cookie options
-Several methods of the [`Cookies`](api.md) class accept an `options` parameter in order to customize the cookie attributes.
+Several methods of the `Cookies` class accept an `options` parameter in order to customize the cookie attributes.
 These options are expressed using an instance of the `CookieOptions` class, which has the following properties:

 - String **domain**: The domain for which the cookie is valid.